 What we learn, from Master Kedrup Tenpa Dargye (1493-1568), is that these words-attributed to the coming Buddha, Maitreya-are referring to something else completely.
-The flame of the lamp is being compared to that third form of suffering, the pervasive pain which is hard-wired into our very being.
+The flame of the lamp is a metaphor for that third form of suffering, the pervasive pain which is hard-wired into our very being.